UCLH-Digital-Innovation-Hub/Xhuma/README.md

 - FHIR to CCDA conversion
 - JWT-based authentication for NHS Digital services
 - SOAP message handling for healthcare interoperability
+- Comprehensive observability with logging, metrics, and tracing
+- Grafana dashboards for monitoring and analysis

 ## Technical Architecture